open-mmlab/mmdetection/projects/EfficientDet/REMEAD.md

 EfficientDet a new family of object detectors, which consistently achieve much better efficiency than prior art across a wide spectrum of resource constraints.
 <br>
-In particular, with singlemodel and single-scale, EfficientDet-D7 achieves stateof-the-art 55.1 AP on COCO test-dev with 77M parameters and 410B FLOP
+In particular, with single model and single-scale, EfficientDet-D7 achieves stateof-the-art 55.1 AP on COCO test-dev with 77M parameters and 410B FLOP
 <br>
 BiFPN is a simple yet highly effective weighted bi-directional feature pyramid network, which introduces learnable weights to learn the importance of different input features, while repeatedly applying topdown and bottom-up multi-scale feature fusion.
 <br>